Bruce Hoffman: Publications

 Hoffman's publications include "Holy Terror": The Implications of Terrorism Motivated by a Religious Imperative (1993).
 The renowned British historian of intelligence, Professor Christopher Andrew, writes in his book, Secret World: A History of Intelligence, that "Bruce Hoffman, the academic terrorism expert who most clearly identified the future threat from Holy Terror, did so largely because he took a much longer-term view than most intelligence agencies."

 Hoffman's own books include: Inside Terrorism (New York: Columbia University Press, 1998; 2nd expanded and revised edition 2006; 3rd expanded and thoroughly revised edition, September 2017); The Failure of Britain's Military Strategy in Palestine, 1939–1947 (Bar-Ilan, Israel; Bar-Ilan University Press,1983); and, Anonymous Soldiers: The Struggle For Israel, 1917–1947 (New York: Knopf, 2015 and New York: Vintage, 2016).

 Anonymous Soldiers was awarded the Washington Institute for Near East Studies' Gold Medal for the best book on Middle Eastern politics, history and society published in 2015 and was also named the Jewish Book of the Year for 2015 by the Jewish Book Council.
 It was cited by both the Kirkus Review and the St. Louis Times-Despatch as one of the "Best Books of the Year, 2015" and was a New York Times Book Review "Editors' Choice."
 Columbia University Press recognized Inside Terrorism as one of the 25 notable books published by the press in its 125-year-long history.
+His latest book, co-authored with Jacob Ware, is "God, Guns, and Sedition: Far Right Terrorism in America" which will be published by Columbia University Press in January 2024.
+In March 2024, "God, Guns, and Sedition" was awarded The Neave Book Prize, "The award is to honour the work of non-fiction which the judging panel considers to have made the most significant, original, relevant, and practically valuable contribution to the understanding of terrorism."

-Hoffman is the editor-in-chief of the scholarly journal, Studies in Conflict and Terrorism; and, the series editor of Columbia Studies in Terrorism and Irregular Warfare, published by Columbia University Press.
+Hoffman is the editor-in-chief of the scholarly journal, Studies in Conflict and Terrorism which Google Scholar has ranked as the number one most cited journal for both 2021 and 2022 in the "Military Studies" category; and, the series editor of Columbia Studies in Terrorism and Irregular Warfare, published by Columbia University Press.
 He co-edited with Fernando Reinares The Evolution of the Global Terrorist Threat: From 9/11 to Osama bin Laden's Death (New York: Columbia University Press, 2014).

 Hoffman was a regular contributor to The Atlantic Monthly.
 He was a featured author for the cover of the January 2002 issue ("The Hard Questions—Must We Torture?: A Nasty Business") and was the author of the June 2003 cover story, "The Logic of Suicide Terrorism."
 Between 2001 and 2006 Hoffman wrote six other articles and reviews for that magazine.
 Since 2008, Hoffman has also contributed fourteen articles to the hardcopy and online versions of The National Interest, and was also the author of the January/February 2009 cover story, "Obama's Angels: Can Hillary & Co.
 Keep Us Safe?—The Age of Woman."